These DIY Skeleton Silhouettes are sponsored by Cricut. All opinions are mine alone.

 Optional Step 9: Want to frame them yourself?
 Grab the frameless versions below and put them into vintage/thrifted frames:

-- Frameless Skeleton Lady Silhouette SVG file (Free Download!)
+- Framed Skeleton Lady Silhouette SVG file -Free Download!

-- Frameless Skeleton Man Silhouette SVG file (Free Download!)
+- Framed Skeleton Man Silhouette SVG file -Free Download!

 I saw these on Instagram and thought they looked fantastic.
 Thank you so much for putting the files on here for free.
 I can’t wait to cut them and put them up in our sitting room.
 Will post a photo for you to see them !